First few overtones probe the event horizon geometry: Basic equations

 Quasinormal modes $\omega_{n}$ are frequencies corresponding to solutions of the master wave equation (\ref{wave-equation}) with the requirement of the purely outgoing waves at infinity and at the event horizon, $\Psi \propto e^{-\imo \omega t \pm \imo \omega r_*}, r_* \to \pm \infty$.
 In order to find QNMs we will use two methods: the time-domain integration and the Frobenius method.

-In the time domain, we integrate the wavelike equation (\ref{wave-equation}) in terms of the light-cone variables $u=t-r_*$ and $v=t+r_*$. using the discretization scheme of \cite{Gundlach:1993tp} and, further, extracting QNMs with the Prony method \cite{Prony}.
+In the time domain, we integrate the wavelike equation (\ref{wave-equation}) in terms of the light-cone variables $u=t-r_*$ and $v=t+r_*$, using the discretization scheme of \cite{Gundlach:1993tp} and, further, extracting QNMs with the Prony method \cite{Prony}.

-In the frequency domain, after separating the time and radial coordinate, $\Psi(t,r)=e^{-\imo \omega t}R(r)$, we use the Frobenius method \cite{Leaver:1985ax}.
-Namely, we express the function $R$, written with respect to the compact coordinate $x$, as a product of the factor, which diverges at the singular points $x=0$ and $x=1$ satisfying the QN boundary conditions, and the Frobenius series expansion $R(x)=x^{-\imo\omega/2\kappa_g}e^{\imo\omega r}x^{\lambda}\sum_{m=0}^\infty c_m x^m,$ where $\kappa_g>0$ and $\lambda$ are determined by substituting the series into (\ref{wave-equation}) and expanding, respectively, at $x=0$ and $x=1$.
+In the frequency domain, after separating the time and radial coordinate, $\Psi(t,r)=e^{-\imo \omega t}R(r)$, we use the Frobenius method~\cite{Leaver:1985ax}.
+Namely, we express the function $R$, written with respect to the compact coordinate $x$, as a product of the factor, which diverges at the singular points $x=0$ and $x=1$ satisfying the quasinormal boundary conditions, and the Frobenius series expansion

+where $\kappa_g>0$ and $\lambda$ are determined by substituting the series into (\ref{wave-equation}) and expanding, respectively, at $x=0$ and $x=1$.
 By expanding the wavelike equation at $x=0$, we find the recurrence relation for the coefficients $c_m$, which can be numerically reduced to the three-terms relation via Gaussian eliminations.
 Finally, we obtain an equation with the infinite continued fraction with respect to $\omega$.
 In order to calculate the infinite continued fraction we use the Nollert improvement~\cite{Nollert:1993zz}, which was generalized in~\cite{Zhidenko:2006rs} for an arbitrary number of terms in the recurrence relation (see Sec.~3.4~of~\cite{Zhidenko:2009zx}).
 When the singular points of the wavelike equation appear within the unit circle $|x|<1$, we employ a sequence of positive real midpoints as described in \cite{Rostworowski:2006bp}.